Encouraging Creative Thinking

 Now whenever they observe in an art class they are assigned to unobtrusively do research by keeping a secret TALLY of how the art teacher responds to student questions and requests for assistance.
 Many teachers tend to be art experts and answer nearly every question in a fairly knowing way.
 However, some teachers ask the student an open question that reassures the questioning student that the artwork is based on the student's choices.
 Still other teachers are especially good at getting students to experiment to find their own solutions.
 Some teachers use all of these approaches, depending on the situation and on how busy they were.

-It is not my intention nor my goal to change the teachers that are being observed.
+It is neither my intention nor my goal to change the teachers that are being observed.
 I have made a few attempts at this, but who am I to ask experienced teachers to change what is working fine for them?

-I have my students do this tally, not because I expect to change what the teachers are doing, but because I find that this SPY MISSION ASSIGNMENT is an effective way to get prospective teachers to rethink their role as educators--not just people who pass on expert facts and art skills.
+I have my students do this tally, not because I expect to change what the teachers are doing, but because I find that this SPY MISSION ASSIGNMENT is an effective way to get prospective teachers to rethink their own roles as educators--not just people who pass on expert facts and art skills.
 Maybe education really is to draw out rather then to pour in.
 This assignment is a way to get them to think about why these teachers do what they do.
-We all tend to teach in the same same ways we were taught.
-This Is a way to try to change this.
+We all tend to teach in the same ways we were taught.
+This is a way to try to change this.
 It challenges them to rethink what they experienced as students.

 These students become student teachers the following fall.
 In some cases student teachers still revert to the habit of being an expert who wants to answer every student question.
 After a visit to one such student teacher, I asked her what she remembered about the previous year when she had kept a tally of the teacher she was observing.
 Two weeks later, at my second visit, she had completely retrained herself and was doing a beautiful job of fostering creative thinking.
-Transfer of learning is not automatic, but requires considerable nurture and encouragement before it become habitual.

 TEST questions THAT TEACH CREATIVE THINKING